idanarye/rust-poc-macro-emit-data/README.md

 With Rust 1.40.0, procedural macros are allowed to declare `macro_rules!` macros.
-This crate demonstrates how this new feature can be used to emit data from one procedural macro and use it in another.
+This repository demonstrates how this new feature can be used to emit data from one procedural macro and use it in another.

 (For simplicity, the implementation assumes the exact structure of the struct.
 Real world usages are going to be more complex)